 UNITAR’s Chemicals and Waste Management Programme (CWM) provides support to governments and stakeholders to strengthen their institutional, technical, and legal infrastructure and capacities for sound management of chemicals.
-Project activities serve to implement international agreements such as the Strategic Approach to International Chemicals Management (SAICM), the Basel, Rotterdam and Stockholm Conventions, and the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-These aim to protect human health and the environment, contributing to the Agenda for Sustainable Development.
-UNITAR’s capacity building activities support a country-driven and integrated approach, contributing to the achievement of the 2020 goal to achieve the sound management of chemicals, as adopted at the World Summit on Sustainable Development (WSSD) in 2002.
+Project activities serve to implement international agreements such as the Strategic Approach to International Chemicals Management (SAICM), the Basel, Rotterdam and Stockholm Conventions, and the Minamata Convention.
+These aim to protect human health and the environment, contributing to the Sustainable Development Goals (SDGs).

-UNITAR benefits from the services available from a selection of senior advisors to provide international expertise to countries and organisations, to advance their approaches to management of chemicals, supported by a team of project officers based within UNITAR’s offices.
+UNITAR benefits from the services available from a selection of worldwide recognized senior experts to provide international expertise to countries and organisations, to advance their approaches to management of chemicals, supported by a team of project officers based within UNITAR’s offices.